-The daughter of old Washington and Diplomatic Society in the Nation’s Capitol, she graduated from The Holton-Arms School before going to Bennett College and finishing her last 2 years as one of Mrs. Harwood Kammerer’s chosen 12 American girls to live and study in Europe.
-Her performing career included the Broadway stage, television, recordings, supper clubs and concerts.
-Her “on camera” television years included starring on NBC TV’s “That Was the Week That Was” as the show’s singing and acting signature “TW3 Girl”,12 years as a guest headliner on Ed Sullivan, Hollywood Palace and the gamut of star-hosted Variety Shows until the late 70’s.
-She hosted “The Nancy Ames Show”, a daily variety/talk show on the NBC affiliate, for 5 years when she moved to Houston.
+The daughter of old Washington and Diplomatic Society in the Nation’s Capitol, Nancy graduated from The Holton-Arms School before going to Bennett College in Millbrook, NY.
+She finished her academics as one of 12 chosen American girls to live and study for 2 years in Europe.
+Her performing career included the Broadway stage, television, recordings, mega-showrooms, supper clubs, and concerts.
+Her television years began on NBC’s “That Was the Week That Was” where she was the show’s singing and acting signature “TW3 Girl”.
+For the next 12 years, she was a guest headliner on Ed Sullivan, Hollywood Palace, The Tonight Show, and the gamut of star-hosted Variety Shows such as The Andy Williams Show, Johnny Cash Show, Kraft Music Hall, Dean Martin Show, Bob Hope Show, Jerry Lewis Show, Smothers Brothers Comedy Hour, Red Skelton, The Bell Telephone Hour, Laugh In and too many others to mention, until the late 70’s.
+When she moved to Houston, she hosted her own “Nancy Ames Show”, a daily variety/talk show on the NBC affiliate for five years.

-Her remodeling firm, Estate Restorations, was considered one of the most successful in Houston before she closed it to focus on the increasing demands in the event world.
-She is also a renowned gastronome winning Food & Wine Magazine’s top culinary award, Co-Founder of The Plumeria Society of America and a gardener specializing in orchids and tropical plants.
-In 2002, she started her wine-related jewelry com- pany Alfaro, A Nancy Ames Collection, for wine enthusiasts and connoisseurs (www.alfarodesigns.net).
-She is also a She is also a Chevalier in La Confrerie des Chevaliers du Tastevin.
+Her remodeling firm, Estate Restorations, was considered one of the most innovative in Houston before she closed it to focus on the increasing demands at Ward & Ames.
+She is also a renowned gastronome winning Food & Wine Magazine’s top culinary award, Co-Founder of The Plumeria Society of America, and a gardener specializing in orchids and other exotics.
+She invented “The Carpet Garden” to control weed invasion in the vegetable garden before ceding that hobby to her husband and partner Danny Ward.
+In 2002, she started her wine-related jewelry company, A Nancy Ames Collection, for wine enthusiasts and connoisseurs and was inducted into La Confrèrie des Chevaliers du Tastevin in 2008.